benmvp/slides/2017/chainreact/react-native-esnext.md

 - The `PanResponder` exposes lots of events which we handle with function callbacks
 - It's pretty verbose!
 - I especially dislike having to `.bind` the `onPanResponderGrant` handler to pass proper this
-- This isn't how the original code was written

 /////